qQsss777/arcgis-js4-widget-savesession/README.md

 # Widget SaveSession for ArcGIS API for JavaScript

-This is a widget for ArcGIS API for Javascript.
+This is a widget for ArcGIS API for Javascript 4.
 It allows you to save your work session via a JSON file :
 - position in the map (2D or 3D)
 - features of the GraphicsLayer present in your application

+This widget was inspired by the one created by Robert Scheitlin : https://github.com/softwhere/SaveSession-Widget

 It requires the installation of typescript : https://www.typescriptlang.org/index.html#download-links